I Got the Dream Job!

 -Paul Gruchow

 Well, it’s official, friends!
-I am now officially the Chief Strategy Officer at the XPrize Foundation, a company that manages highly leveraged, incentivized, $5 million+ prize competitions that push the limits of what’s possible to change the world for the better.
+I am now officially leading strategy and ecosystem at the XPrize Foundation, a company that manages highly leveraged, incentivized, $5 million+ prize competitions that push the limits of what’s possible to change the world for the better.
 XPrize captures the world’s imagination and inspires others to reach for similar goals, spurring innovation and accelerating the rate of positive change, and I’m on the leadership team!

 Now, self congratulations aside, this opportunity would have never happened if I hadn’t quit my job in order to travel the world.